angrybacon/doomsday-wiki/markdown/chapters/04-entombsday/01-basics.md

 gameplans.
 The deck has frequently run sideboard cards such as :card[Monastery Mentor] to dodge the aforementioned graveyard hate pieces.
-In fact, :card[Doomsday] had been discussed as a sideboard option for Tin Fins for years prior to the printing of Thassa’s Oracle.
+In fact, :card[Doomsday] had been discussed as a sideboard option for Tin Fins for years prior to the printing of Thassa's Oracle.
 The current Entombsday build was popularized by _Walked_/_Walkedairplane_ toward the end of 2020 and has continued to evolve from there.